Home Essentials Checklist: What to Buy Before Moving In

 Home necessities for your bathroom should definitely be on your checklist.
 You don’t want to try to rinse off after a day of unpacking and realize you don’t have a shower curtain!
 When shopping for a shower curtain, be sure to buy a shower curtain liner and the necessary attachments.

 On a similar thread, make sure your new home has a toilet paper holder.
 If there isn’t one on the wall, you can always look into freestanding toilet paper holders.
-While you’re at it, add toilet paper, a toilet brush, and plunger to your home essentials checklist as well.
+While you’re at it, add toilet paper, a toilet brush, and a plunger to your home essentials checklist as well.

 There are a variety of storage bins to organize your home, ranging from collapsible fabric baskets to stackable plastic tubs.
-When looking for the right bins to add to your home essentials checklist, think about where you want to store them in your new place.
-Will they be going under your bed or will they be out in plain sight?
+When looking for the right bins to add to your home essentials checklist, you should think about where you want to store them in your new place.
+Will they be going under your bed, or will they be out in plain sight?
 Having an organizational plan for your new home will simplify your shopping experience.